jimmycuadra/jquery-tmpl-rails/README.md

 config.jquery_templates.prefix = "templates"
 ```

-In the previous usage example, this would allow you to do this instead:
+That would change the previous example to this:

 ```javascript
 $.tmpl("author", { name: "Jimmy" }).appendTo("#author");